This page provides information about vehicle, driver, and document requirements to drive with Lyft in British Columbia.

-Rideshare drivers in British Columbia are required to have a class 1, 2, or 4 commercial driver’s licence.
-Class 4 commercial driver’s licences can be restricted or unrestricted.
+Rideshare drivers in British Columbia are required to have a class 1, 2, or 4 commercial driver’s license.
+Class 4 commercial driver’s licenses can be restricted or unrestricted.

 Be sure to apply for one as soon as possible, as it can take some time to complete the process.

 Pass a written knowledge test

 Note: Fees for the written test, pre-trip inspection, and license issuance are charged by ICBC.
 The medical exam fee is charged by the doctor.

 ICBC vehicle registration